 Identifying these symptoms is the first step in helping your pet manage their allergies.
 Once you have done that, you might want to consult your vet who can confirm if your pet is indeed suffering from an allergy or if the symptoms are a sign of another underlying health issue.

-A lire également : What’s the Best Way to Encourage Foraging Behaviors in a Capybara?
+Lire également : What’s the Best Way to Encourage Foraging Behaviors in a Capybara?

 Just like humans, dogs can be allergic to a variety of substances.
 The most common allergens for pets include dust mites, molds, and pollens which are prevalent in certain seasons.
 Apart from these, some pets can also be allergic to certain food ingredients, flea bites, or specific fabrics.